-1. The sum of:

-a.
-Any losses occurring in a disaster area (as defined in section 165(h)(3)(C)) and attributable to a federally declared disaster occurring before January 1, 2010, plus b.
-Any gualified disaster expenses allowable under section 198A (even if vou did not elect to treat such expenses as qualified disaster expenses), or

-2. The NOL for the tax year.
+- 1. The sum of: - a.
+Any losses occurring in a disaster area (as defined in section 165(i)(5)) and attributable to a federally declared disaster occurring before January 1, 2010, plus - b.
+Any qualified disaster expenses that were allowable under section 198A (even if you didn't elect to treat such expenses as qualified disaster expenses), or - 2.
+The NOL for the tax year.

 Excluded losses.
-A qualified disaster loss does not include any losses from property used in connection with any private or commercial golf course, country club, massage parlor, hot tub facility, suntan facility, or any store for which the principal business is the sale of alcoholic beverages for consumption off premises.
+A qualified disaster loss doesn't include any losses from property used in connection with any private or commercial golf course, country club, massage parlor, hot tub facility, suntan facility, or any store for which the principal business is the sale of alcoholic beverages for consumption off premises.

-A qualified disaster loss also does not include any losses from any gambling or animal racing property.
+A qualified disaster loss also doesn't include any losses from any gambling or animal racing property.
 Gambling or animal racing property is any equipment, furniture, software, or other property used directly in connection with gambling, the racing of animals, or the on-site viewing of such racing, and the portion of any real property (determined by square footage) that is dedicated to gambling, the racing of animals, or the on-site viewing of such racing, unless this portion is less than 100 square feet.

 Qualified GO Zone loss.
-A gualified GO Zone loss is the smaller of:
+A qualified GO Zone loss is the smaller of:

-1. The excess of the NOL for the year over the specified liability loss for the year to which a 10-year carryback applies, or

-2. The total of any special GO Zone depreciation or amortization allowable for specified GO Zone extension property for the tax year such property is placed in service (even if you elected not to claim the special GO Zone depreciation allowance for such property).
+- 1. The excess of the NOL for the year over the specified liability loss for the year to which a 10-year carryback applies, or - 2.
+The total of any special GO Zone depreciation or amortization allowable for specified GO Zone extension property for the tax year such property is placed in service (even if you elected not to claim the special GO Zone depreciation allowance for such property).